In Ryan McGrath’s lab, NDSU undergraduate students get advanced research experience working with the aging population of North Dakota.

 “It’s a great and fascinating opportunity to be a part of the research process.
 It’s more of an immersive learning experience,” said Heimbuch.

 Students also can use the experience and knowledge they’ve gained working in the lab to pilot their own research projects.
-Both Stover and Heimbuch are conducting research projects related to healthy aging; Stover with HAND Women and Heimbach with HAND Nutrition.
+Both Stover and Heimbuach are conducting research projects related to healthy aging; Stover with HAND Women and Heimbach with HAND Nutrition.

 “The bar of the tasks we’re asking undergraduate students to do is very high,” McGrath said.
-“To have our students come in and have a really hands-on experience, a very interactive experience, but also an experience that they can own and lead, is something that richens the educational development for the students and gives them exposure to things that they normally wouldn’t experience.”
+“To have our students come in and have a really hands-on experience, a very interactive experience, but also have an experience that they can own and lead, is something that richens the educational experience development for the students and gives them exposure to things that they normally wouldn’t have exposureexperience to.”

 “Research gives you a broader area of knowledge.
 In the lab, we’re applying that knowledge to real-world experiences,” said Stover.
 “There’s no specific set of steps to begin research or gather data.
 You have to just go with it and not be afraid to ask for help, which, I think, is something that I’ll definitely take with me.”